 SCF Fine Art Gallery, Theatre Program Host “Reinvented” Costume Collaboration

-Participating theatre companies include SCF Studio 84 Productions, Asolo Conservatory, Asolo Repertory Theatre, Florida Studio Theatre, Island Players, The Sarasota Ballet, The Glenridge Performing Arts Center, The Players of Sarasota, Theatre Odyssey and Venice Theatre.
+Participating theatre companies include SCF Studio 84 Productions, Asolo Conservatory, Asolo Repertory Theatre, Florida Studio Theatre, Island Players, The Sarasota Ballet, The Glenridge Performing Arts Center, The Players of Sarasota, Theatre Odyssey, Venice Theatre and Westcoast Black Theatre Troupe.

 The opening reception will feature a performance by The Garbage-Men, a band of Sarasota teenagers who, similar to the costume exhibitors, have invented instruments made from recycled or repurposed materials.
 The band has played to audiences across the country, appearing at Times Square in New York City, CNN, America’s Got Talent and PBS Gulf Coast Journal.